 What can I expect from the litigation process?

 Anything you share with your attorney is protected by the attorney-client privilege.
-Many cases will settle out of court because the parties involved don’t want a lot of negative publicity.
+Many cases will settle out of court because the multiple parties involved don’t want a lot of negative publicity.
 After examining the facts of your case, we’ll send a demand letter.

 These cases can get quite complex.
 If the case does go to trial, you can expect both sides to bring about expert witnesses.
 These witnesses will testify to the extent of injuries, the circumstances around what caused the injuries, and so on.
 As the victim, you don’t have to do or say anything without first obtaining legal advice.